 By CHERIKA CARTER

 Cherika Carter is Political and Strategic Campaigns Director for the Washington State Labor Council, AFL-CIO.
+The WSLC has not yet taken endorsement action in this race.
+WSLC endorsements will be considered at the council’s Virtual COPE Convention on Saturday, May 16.
 Cherika can be reached at firstname.lastname@example.org.

 PREVIOUSLY in Cherika’s Corner:

 Voters can send a nurse to Olympia in King Co.’s 5th LD — WSNA member Ingrid Anderson wants to broaden her public service to the Washington State Senate/